HomeOfVapourSynthEvolution/VapourSynth-BM3D/README.md

 - For V-BM3D, the filtered output is always OPP for RGB input, and you should manually call bm3d.OPP2RGB afterwards.

+- For V-BM3D, if specific plane is not processed (sigma is 0), then the result of that plane will be garbage, thus you should manually use std.ShufflePlanes to merge them.
+For the same reason, you should always convert RGB input to OPP first if you want to keep those unprocessed planes.

 ## Usage

 ### Helper Functions